 With nearly 400 locations, Red Roof Inns are providing pet friendly accommodations at economical prices across the U.S. Their properties can be found along major highways and right downtown in some of our favorite cities – and all but three of their locations welcome pets.
 This chain provides a consistent pet policy across all of their hotels: one dog or cat is welcome to accompany you, with no additional fees.
 Some locations do impose weight restrictions, so be sure to confirm the pet policy before booking.

 Update: Since we originally posted this article the Drury Inn hotel chain had changed their pet policy and is no longer free.
-However, at $10 per night, it’s still a very reasonable fee given the quality of these pet friendly hotels.
+At $25 per night, it’s still a very reasonable fee given the quality of these pet friendly hotels.

 The Drury Inn hotel chain is a well-kept pet friendly secret, and one of our favorite places to stay.
 With 130 properties in 20 states throughout the south and mid-west, they bring southern hospitality to the mid-scale hotel experience with a free hot breakfast, beverages and hot appetizers in the evening, and free wifi.
 The warm welcome extends to the pets – dogs and cats are welcome to join you with no additional fees.
 Two pets are allowed per room, and some locations may enforce a 50 pound weight limit – so confirm the pet policy before you book.